uzh-dqbm-cmi/SAUNA/Analysis_of_real_data/README.md

 ```

 ### Inputs
-- `<path_to_enrichment_results>`: Path to the CSV file containing enrichment results generated from the gprofiler web server.
+- `<path_to_enrichment_results>`: Path to the CSV file containing enrichment results generated using the gprofiler web server.
 - `<output_dir>`: Directory where the generated bar plots will be saved.

 ### Outputs